framedsc/Sitesource/markdown/GeneralGuides/universal_ue4_consoleunlocker.md

 @alert Important
 It's forbidden to host the Universal Unreal Engine 4 Console Unlocker binaries elsewhere, be it your own site or e.g. Nexus Mods.
-The only site the unlocker binary is distributed is this site.
+The only site the unlocker binary is distributed on is this site.
 @end

 For Unreal Engine 4 powered games, it's possible to re-create the in-game console that's usually stripped out when the game is build for shipping.
 To do so,